This section contains important information for providers contracted for Elderly Services Program services with Council on Aging.

 - Environmental Services (all counties)

-- Home Care Assistance (HCA) (Butler and Warren Counties effective October 1, 2017)
+- Home Care Assistance (HCA) (Butler, Hamilton and Warren Counties – effective May 1, 2021)

 - Home Medical Equipment (Butler, Clinton and Hamilton counties – effective April 1, 2019)

-- Minor Home Modification and Repair (all counties)
+- Minor Home Modification and Repair (Clinton, Hamilton and Warren Counties – effective January 1, 2021)

-- Home Delivered Meals - ESP/Title III (all counties)
+- Home Delivered Meals – ESP/Title III (all counties – effective October 1, 2019)

 - Homemaker Services (Clinton County only effective October 1, 2017)